Caribbean Medical University

 Caribbean Medical University (CMU) is an independent, for-profit, U.S. curriculum-based medical school.
 It is located on the island of Curaçao in the southern Caribbean Sea, off the Venezuelan coast.
 The main campus is located in the Piscadera Bay area of Willemstad.
 After a total of four years of training, students are awarded the degree of Doctor of Medicine (M.D.).

 Overview

 Founded in 2007, CMU enrolls classes three times a year: January, May, and September, with an average class size of 45 students.
 Students complete their Basic Science education on the island in four semesters at the World Trade Center Curaçao.
 After completing the 4th semester, students study for and sit for the USMLE Step 1 exam, and then continue on to 6 semesters of clinical clerkships at teaching hospitals throughout the United States.
 Upon completion of the curriculum, students must pass the USMLE Step 2 CK, prior to graduation.

 Caribbean Medical University School of Medicine was chartered in and recognized by the government of the Netherlands Antilles on November 9, 2007.

-Accreditation was denied by CAAM-HP in July 2018.
+CMU is currently accredited by Accreditation of Educational Programs and Organizations (AAEPO), a World Federation for Medical Education (WFME) Accredited Agency through 2031.